Git - The Important Parts

 Limit the subject line to 50 characters

 Secondly, it is helpful to limit the subject line to around fifty characters.
-This is first and foremost a guide to keeping our messages concise and let people browse them more easily when reading a list of commits to find the right one.
-But it also makes sense because much of the Git tooling out there cannot show an unlimited amount of characters when displaying commit messages.
+This is foremost a guide to keeping our messages concise and let people browse them more easily when reading a list of commits to find the right one.
+But it also makes sense because much of the Git tooling out there cannot show an unlimited number of characters when displaying commit messages.